 In May 2018, the U.S. Financial Crimes Enforcement Network (FinCEN) - added a new requirement for banks to verify the identity of natural persons of legal entity customers who own, control and profit from companies when those organizations open accounts.

 Bottom line: when a corporate company opens a new account, it will have to provide Social Security numbers and copies of a photo ID and passports for their employees, board members, and shareholders.

 - In India, Electronic Know Your Customer or Electronic Know your Client or eKYC is a process wherein the customer's identity and address are verified electronically through Aadhaar authentication.
 Aadhaar is India's national biometric eID scheme.

 Why is eKYC so popular in India?

-- eKYC also refers to the capture of information from IDs (OCR mode), the extraction of digital data from government-issued smart IDs (with a chip) with a physical presence, or the use of certified digital identities and facial recognition for online identity verification.
+- eKYC also refers to capturing information from IDs (OCR mode), the extraction of digital data from government-issued smart IDs (with a chip) with a physical presence, or the use of certified digital identities and facial recognition for online identity verification.

 Customer onboarding can then be done via mobile.